aeonSolutions/AeonLabs-16-bit-Smart-DAQ-Device-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 <br>

 # Revision "10-2023" of the 16-bit Smart DAQ Device with unique data fingerprint and a 1.69" TFT LCD 45x55 ABS
 This is the repository for revision "10-2023" of the 16-bit Smart DAQ Device with a unique data fingerprint able to do experimental data upload to any data repository.
+This specific hardware electronics utilizes the ADC IC AD5693 from Analog Devices.
+More information about this ADC IC [here](https://www.analog.com/en/products/ad5693.html).

 <br>